St. Mary's School was formed by Mrs. Kitty Warren and housed within St. Mary's Church

-In March of 1977, the Vestry of St. Mary's Church voted to continue the school as a parish day school, and St. Mary's School became an official entity of St. Mary's Church of Edmond, Oklahoma.
-The school was housed in the old St. Mary's mission church building, which was later referred to as the Canterbury House.
+The Vestry of St. Mary's Church voted to make the school a parish day school, and St. Mary's School became an official entity of St. Mary's Church.

-In 1983, the church added an education wing to the existing church building.
-That fall, the school opened with 100 students and the faculty doubled in size.
-The classes consisted of morning and afternoon sessions of three-year-old preschool, four-year-old preschool, and kindergarten.
+The church added an education wing to the existing church building.
+The school opened with 100 students in morning and afternoon sessions of preschool through kindergarten.

-With the retirement of Nancy Hetherington in May of 2013, Pamela Dockter joined the St. Mary's family as Head of School as only the third Head in the school's history.
+Nancy Hetherington retires, and Pamela Dockter joined St. Mary's as Head of School, as only the third Head in the School's History.